-Breast augmentation can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of implants in the breast.
+Breast augmentation in Beverly Hills can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of implants in the breast.
 Women may elect to undergo breast augmentation for many different medical and aesthetic motivations, including balancing breast size and compensating for reduced breast mass after pregnancy or surgery.

 Breast Implant Size

 The size of the breast implants used depends upon multiple factors, including an individual’s desired amount of cleavage, proportion of the patient, and breast implant shape.
 Dr. Kadz utilizes and individualized approach in determining the size needed for your case and the type of implant needed to attain your goals.
 Implants come in a variety of volumes (cc) and, generally, the larger you want your cup size, the larger the breast implant considered.
 Another determining factor is the patient’s current breast tissue.
 A breast implant that is too large for your tissue can result in excessive stretching of the skin and result in the need for corrective surgeries.
 In addition, the implant edges may be apparent or visible postoperatively.

 Breast Implant Types

 There are two accepted and available breast implant fillers: saline and silicone.
 Both fillers have been FDA approved to be safe fillers for breast implants.
 Dr. Kadz is a Silicone Certified provider and can help you choose the perfect solution for your individual needs.
 Saline fillers consist of isotonic watery saline solution (has the same concentration as the normal cells of the body and the blood) and present no health risk to the patient even when ruptured.
 Chances of rupture are very low, however if ruptured, saline implants will need to be manually removed with surgery.